 What is the Rosetta Stone?
 The Rosetta Stone, not to be confused with the language learning software, is a fragment of a granite-like rock with a text carved in three different languages.
 It was found by troops of Napoleon in 1799 in the wall of a fort in the city of Rosetta (Rashid in Arabic), Egypt, which is near Alexandria.
 It is about 45 inches high.
-28.5 inches wide, and 11 in ches thick.
+28.5 inches wide, and 11 inches thick, weighing in at about About ¾ of a ton (1676 pounds - our replica weighs 90-95 pounds).
 It is a broken piece of granodiorite stone that was originally part of a 5-6 ft. tall stela, or column, located in a temple elsewhere in the Nile Delta.
 The stone passed into British hands and was taken to England.
 It is now housed in the British Museum in London, where it is the most popular attraction in the museum.

 Brigham Young University-Idaho is the first university in the world to obtain a full-size, 3D replica of the Rosetta Stone from The Freeman Institute.
 The replica was obtained to help students get a real view at what the stone is like.
 The replica is 40% resin and 60% granodiorite filler.
 It also contains a high density foam core to lessen the weight.
 It is one of the most important pieces to language and culture as it unveiled the Egyptian language and culture to the world.